jradd/django-newproj-template/readme.md

     (vm) $ cw

 Note that you will likely want to have both runserver and compass watch running at the same time so you can review your changes in a web browser.
-To do this SSH into Vagrant from two different terminal windows on your host, on one window execute `$ rs` and in the other execute `$ cw`.
+To avoid having to open two SSH sessions into Vagrant you can run both with Foreman:

+    (vm) $ foreman start -f Procfile.dev

+That's a lot to remember so there's a shortcut for it:

+    (vm) $ frs

 #### Share